-How to get the insider knowledge and treat animals with repect to get the best results.
+How to gain the insider knowledge and treat animals with repect to get the best results.

 Tips and tricks to keep in the back of your mind to get the right feel for your shoot.

-Learn about finding the balance between overshooting while still capturing everything you'll need.
+Learn to find the balance and avoid overshooting while still capturing everything you'll need.

-There's more than just technical gear you'll need out on a shoot and it pays to think ahead.
+You'll need more than just technical gear out on a shoot – and it pays to think ahead.

 There’s something magical about rain falling and people tend to put their cameras away when the weather gets a bit rubbish, but that’s when I get my camera out.
 That’s when I’ve got the best and most emotional footage.